iutrace/laravel-dashboard/README.md

 ### Installation
 1. `composer require iutrace/laravel-dashboard`

 3. Publish the config file by running `php artisan vendor:publish --provider="Iutrace\Dashboard\DashboardServiceProvider"`.
 The config file will indicate the directory where the metrics are located.

+4. Optional, you should call the Dashboard::routes method within the boot method of your App\Providers\AuthServiceProvider.
+This method will register the routes necessary to get the metrics data

 ### Testing